 Work in progress; stop often.
 Let us know how we are doing.

 We are a non-profit 501.(C).3 charitable organization with the Internal Revenue Service.
 This means you can be confident your contribution may be deductible.

 "The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy."

 Rev. Martin Luther King, Jr.

 "Let us not seek the Republican answer or the Democratic answer, but the right answer."

 John F. Kennedy

 "Freedom is never more than one generation away from extinction.
 We didn't pass it to our children in the bloodstream.
-It must fought for and protected, and handed on for them to do the same, or one day we will spend our sunset years telling our children and our children's what is was once like in the United States when men were free."
+It must be fought for and protected, and handed on for them to do the same, or one day we will spend our sunset years telling our children and our children's children what is was once like in the United States when men were free."